Haida Gwaii Archipelago – Islands at the Edge

 Easily one of the most spectacular places on the Planet, Haida Gwaii (“Islands of the People”, in the Haida language) is a remote island archipelago located 70 km off the northwest coast of British Columbia.
 This is a world where giant moss-laden Spruce and Cedar trees tower over enchanted Salmon streams, and productive kelp forests and colourful intertidal communities fringe the interface between land and sea.
 The unparalleled diversity of marine life includes everything from Puffins to Albatrosses, Sunfish to Jellyfish, and Killer Whales to Blue Whales.
 Enmeshed in this rich ecological tapestry are more than 10,000 years of cultural heritage of the indigenous Haida Nation, renowned for their prosperity, artistry, and seamanship.

-Please note that our Gwaii Haanas expeditions operate as either north bound or south bound itineraries, starting or ending with a spectacular 50-minute float plane flight over the national park and marine conservation area.
+Please note that our Gwaii Haanas expeditions include one day at the Haida Heritage Centre and Museum on day one and operate as either northbound or southbound itineraries, starting or ending with a spectacular 50-minute float plane flight over the national park and marine conservation area.

 Outer Shores Expeditions is proudly Carbon-Neutral Certified.
 Our carbon offsetting supports the Great Bear Rainforest Carbon Project [LEARN MORE]